TritonDataCenter/node-workflow-moray-backend/README.md

 ## Testing

 There is a script at tools/coal-test-env.sh.
 Just scp into GZ and executing it should work.
-Here is what the script does for reference.
+What the script does is below for reference.

+Then, to run the tests either:

+    make test

+or for extra verbosity:

+    node test/moray-backend.test.js 2>&1 | bunyan
+    node test/buckets-definition.test.js 2>&1 | bunyan

 ### Setup a `moray_test` db from manatee zone: